 As a result, iPhone sales in China didn’t become a massive game-changer for Apple until a few years later, when Cupertino finally closed a deal with China Mobile.
 That brought the iPhone to the world’s largest carrier.

-Today, despite reservations from some, Apple remains incredibly keen to embrace the Chinese market, as illustrated by the astonishingly rapid expansion of Apple Stores in the country.
+Today, despite reservations from some, Apple remains incredibly keen to embrace the Chinese market, as illustrated by the astonishingly rapid expansion of Apple retail stores in the country.
 China is now Apple’s leading market for App Store revenue.
-And Apple CEO Tim Cook even publicly noted that Apple designs new products specifically with the Chinese audience in mind.
+And Apple CEO Tim Cook publicly noted that Apple designs new products specifically with the Chinese audience in mind.